July 31, 2015

 “Small businesses are the backbone of our local economy.
 For years, excessive fines had burdened small businesses across the city, impeding economic growth and creating an environment that was not business-friendly.
 Right now, we are at a point where businesses are shutting their doors because of the costs of doing business in this city.
-I applaud DCA Commissioner Julie Menin for her leadership in the implementation of the Small Business Relief Package, and for reducing DCA’s revenue from fines by $5 million.
+I applaud DCA Commissioner Julie Menin for her leadership in the implementation of the Small Business Relief Package, and for reducing DCA’s revenue from fines.
 The success of these reforms demonstrates that City government can provide much-needed relief to small businesses while ensuring consumers are protected,” said Council Member Rafael L. Espinal, Chair of the Committee on Consumer Affairs.

 “Commissioner Menin and her staff set about reducing small business fines with great dedication and have accordingly achieved their goal.
 This is worthy of congratulations.
 By emphasizing education, using warnings and levying financial penalties only as a last resort to protect public safety, New York City is remaking itself into a small business partner, rather than a punisher.
 By continuing down this road, we will ensure that our city continues to be a place where entrepreneurship thrives,” said Council Member Robert E. Cornegy, Jr., Chair of the Committee on Small Business.